+effects.
 Cynthia Conger, Committee Member PCPB, 4425 Pt.
-Loma Ave., San Diego CA Airport Master Plan Final FIR Executive Summary
+Loma Ave., San Diego CA San Diego International Airport Master Plan A-417 Near Term Improvements EA

-Peninsula Community Planning Board Signed by: Cynthia Conger, Committee Board Member Subject: Comment: 1 Subject: Noise Monitors Response First, the San Diego County Regional Airport Authority has operated for 6 years on a Variance that has been EXPIRED for THREE of the Six years, without yet accomplishing the Requirements to the Community (Noise Monitors are still unplaced and unequal in number to those on the East Side, the 'less impacted' by Noise).
-Exemplifying such 'lack of good will,' adherence to agreed upon policy and 'follow through' to this community, we question their Incentives or Motivations to seriously consider the Impacts to the Peninsula Community and to earnestly 'listen' and incorporate Peninsula resident's, experts and professional's comments, especially Technical.
-As such, we have no confidence in the Authority's intentions address our questions in an Advisory capacity as included in the Airport's 'stated goal' of 'public input'.
-How will the Airport Authority incorporate into the Master Plan the very accurate technical expertise and experience of professional and experienced members of our Community and of their on industry?
-Will these comments be used to not only safeguard the interests of our community and city, but help facilitate Responsible Development at SDIA?
+Peninsula Commu nity Planning Board Signed by: Cynthia Conger, Committee Board Member Subject: Comment: 1 Subject: Noise Monitors Response First, the San Diego 6 years on a Varian years, without yet a (Noise Monitors are the East Side, the 'I good will,' adherence community, we que consider the Impact 'listen' and incorpor comments, especia the Authority's inter as included in the A Airport Authority inco technical expertises members of our Co comments be used County Regional Airport Authority has operated for ce that has been EXPIRED for THREE of the Six ccomplishing the Requirements to the Community still unplaced and unequal in number to those on ess impacted' by Noise).
+Exemplifying such "lack of the to agreed upon policy and 'follow through' to this stion their Incentives or Motivations to seriously s to the Peninsula Community and to earnestly ate Peninsula resident's, experts and professional's ly Technical.
+As such, we have no confidence in tions address our questions in an Advisory capacity irport's 'stated goal' of 'public input'.
+How will the corporate into the Master Plan the very accurate and experience of professional and experienced mmunity and of their on industry?
+Will these to not only safeguard the interests of our community cilitate Responsible Development at SDIA?
 The Variance has not expired; SDIA's Variance has not been granted by the State because the SDCRAA is waiting for the Administrative Law Judge (ALJ) to make his determination since the Variance went to Hearing.
 The SDCRAA tried to install all the planned noise monitors as part of the upgrade to its noise monitoring system.
 Due to community concerns, the SDCRAA did not receive approval to install the last noise monitor on the "west side".
 As the system exists now, SDCRAA has 14 noise monitors on the "west side" and 10 noise monitors on the "east side".
-The Airport Authority prepared a Preliminary Draft Airport Master Plan published in September 2007 that has been available on the Authority website and was integrated into the launch of a new Authority website www.sanplan.com .
-The SANPlan website focused entirely on providing Comment 2 Subject: CEQA Procedures Response: Second, as we fought with the Airport Authority for more than 2 mos. to attain even a 120-day review of this EIR, we later learned under CEQA, and under the CA Public Resources Code, Section 21091.5, is already REQUIRED: See Response to General Comment #2.
-California Public Resources Code Section 21091.5: "Notwithstanding subdivision (a) of Section 21091, or any other provision of this division, the public review period for a draft environmental impact report prepared for a proposed project involving the expansion or enlargement of a publicly owned airport requiring the acquisition of any tide and submerged lands or other lands subject to the public trust for commerce, navigation, or fisheries, or any interest therein, shall not be less than 120 days."
+The Airport Authority prepared a Preliminary Draft Airport Master Plan published in September 2007 that has been available on the Authority website and was integrated into the launch of a new Authority website www.sanplan.com.
+The SANPIan website focused entirely on providing the public and community with opportunities for professional and experienced members of the community to review and provide input on the draft Airport Master Plan.
+In addition, during the public review period for the Draft EIR, over 10 community meetings were held throughout San Diego County, including two in the Peninsula Community, to describe the proposed Airport Master Plan and garner input and comments.
+These public comments and feedback have been reviewed and considered by the Airport Authority in the development of the Airport Master Plan and the environmental analysis.
+Comment 2 Subject: CEQA Procedures Response: attain even a 120-d ht with the Airport Authority for more than 2 mos. to ay review of this EIR, we later learned under CEQA, ublic Resources Code, Section 21091.5, is already See Response to General Comment #2.
+California Public R esources Code Section 21091.5: provision of this divi environmental impa the expansion or en bdivision (a) of Section 21091, or any other sion, the public review period for a draft ct report prepared for a proposed project involving largement of a publicly owned airport requiring the de and submerged lands or other lands subject to